 Reports circulated of fistfights at bars between Russians and Georgians.
+Telegram channels spread anonymous recordings in Georgian-accented Russian threatening to beat up Russians.
 Given that the Kremlin considers Russophobia in Ukraine to be a justification for war there, the situation felt pregnant with tension.

-A small community of Russians lived in Tbilisi before the war, mostly liberal young professionals who enjoyed the relative freedom and relaxed pace of life here.
-A disproportionate number of bougie comforts in Tbilisi – craft beer bars, osteopaths, specialty coffeehouses, recycling enterprises – were run by Russians.
-They lived in expat ghettoes (as do I and most other Western expats), but had at least some possibilities to interact with Georgians.
-Once the war started, though, that became nearly impossible, both because of the sheer numbers of Russians who arrived and the political climate.

 One 20-something Russian human rights activist who came after the 2021 crackdown initially settled in happily.
+(She insisted on anonymity out of concerns for the safety of her family in Russia.)
 “But when the war started, things changed radically,” she told me.
 “Georgians became hostile to Russians overnight.
 Before the war I would never think people would be hostile.”
+While she made some Georgian friends soon after arriving, she and other Russian exiles told me that friendly contact with Georgians became far more difficult, as Georgians’ interest in befriending Russians waned while the supply of those Russians shot up.

-She took a trip to the Black Sea coast and tried to reserve a place to stay on Airbnb and Booking.com, Several would-be hosts refused to rent to her because she was Russian.
+She took a trip to the Black Sea coast and tried to reserve a place to stay on Airbnb and Booking.com, but several would-be hosts refused to rent to her because she was Russian.
 One wrote that she should instead “go back to Russia and fight Putin.”
-“I was so angry, I told him ‘I am a human rights activist, I am a journalist, I have friends who were tortured.’”
-He asked her to send documents proving she was persecuted.
-“Then maybe we will let you stay,” she said he told her.
+(The message was in Georgian; she used Google Translate.)
+She tried to explain that she could not return to Russia.
+“I was so angry, I told him ‘I am a human rights activist, I am a journalist, I have friends who were tortured,’” she said.
+He asked her to send documents proving she was persecuted, and only then, she recalled, did he say that “maybe we will let you stay.”